2i2c-org/infrastructure/.github/ISSUE_TEMPLATE/new-hub.md

 - [ ] Initial Hub deployment
 - [ ] Administrators able to log on
-- [ ] Community Champion satisfied with hub environment
+- [ ] Community Representative satisfied with hub environment
 - [ ] Hub now in steady-state